 - Company law

-Dr Adeyemo welcomes supervision from prospective students with an interest in banking and financial regulation, banking law and company law.
+Dr Adeyemo is happy to receive doctoral proposals from prospective students with an interest in banking and financial regulation, and company law.

 - Abderahim Alwallani: "Unfair wealth transfer within corporate rescue: the tension between business rescue and minority creditors and shareholders protection in corporate insolvency in the light of new UK reforms."